AInitikesh/DRLND-DQN-Banana-Navigation/Report.md

 ## Ideas for Future Work

 Dueling network and Double Q learning methods should idealy out perform the scores of vanila DQN.
 As a future task I might retune the hyperparamets to suite Dueling network and Double Q learning methods.
 Further improvements could be implementing [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952), [multi-step bootstrap targets](https://arxiv.org/abs/1602.01783), [Distributional DQN](https://arxiv.org/abs/1707.06887), [Noisy DQN](https://arxiv.org/abs/1706.10295).
-Also insted of capturing state space of 37 dimensions we could directly use pixel values of the environemt image and train a network with CNN layers at the begining of Q network.
+Also insted of capturing state space of 37 dimensions we could directly use pixel values of the environment image and train a network with CNN layers at the begining of Q network.